The wyman rode a shelty to see she-familiar,

 the wyman was still alive, hauling in breaths all sherry-moor,

-fingers trembling around the leather bridle,
+fingers trembling around the scratched leather bridle,

 eyes all-a-shere at the fact he’d made it out at all,